 .
 Copy that file to a safe place now.

-Using any SFTP program like FileZilla (or scp
+Using any SFTP program like Cyberduck or FileZilla (or scp

 if you know how) copy your backups from wherever you stored them to somewhere on your new machine.
 If your old box is still running, then just copy them from /home/user-data/backup/encrypted